jetbrains-academy/flask-app-course/Composing the System/Docker-compose/task.md

 external Docker machine port to the internally exposed port of our containers.
 You'll notice that we haven't added a port mapping for `invsys`.
 This is intentional because we want to ensure that requests go through the gateway.
-If you want to allow direct targeting of `invsys` as well, you would just need to add `ports: - "5000:5000"`.
+If you want to allow direct targeting of `invsys` as well, you would just need to add `ports: - "5000:5000"` to the `invsys` service description.

 Now, add the contents to the `docker-compose.yaml` file and run the application.
-Test it with Postman like you did before.
+Test it with HTTPie like you did before.